 Eilean Donan Castle

-One of the main “Made of Honor” filming locations in Scotland is definitely Eilean Donan Castle on the Isle of Skye.
+One of the main “Made of Honor” filming locations in Scotland is definitely Eilean Donan Castle.
+It’s located on the mainland of Scotland quite close to the Isle of Skye – not ON the island as I originally said, whoops!
 Eilean Donan was used for the exterior shots of Colin’s home and is also famous for being used as a location in films such as “Highlander”, “The World is Not Enough” (another James Bond movie) and “Elizabeth: The Golden Age”.
 In “Made of Honor” it is the ancestral home of Colin’s family, the McMurrays; but in real life it was a stronghold of the clan Mackenzie and their allies the clan Macrae.
 Founded in the 13th century the castle was partly destroyed by the government in 1917 because of the Mackenzie’s involvement in the Jacobite rebellions.
 Lieutenant-Colonel John Macrae-Gilstrap rebuilt the castle between 1919-1932 and it was opened to the public in 1955.
 Today it is one of the most photographed and recognisable Scottish icons, and of course I (and my friend Robyn) were both very excited to finally see it in real life!

 It started to rain while we were there, so although it wasn’t quite as sunny as it appears in the movie it was still pretty magical.
 The rain and mist did kind of make it seem more mysterious and atmospheric though!
 Our tour driver was also nice enough to stop at a viewing point so that we could get photos of the castle from the Western side before also taking us to the main entrance.
 You can buy tickets to go into the castle (it costs €7.50 for adults) although opening times vary during the year and it appears to be closed during January.
 We didn’t have enough time to go in but it’s definitely on my list for next time!
 You can find out more about opening times and prices on the website here.